leojunji/Java_AVL_Tree/README.md

 ![image](https://github.com/user-attachments/assets/e7743324-fe76-4b1a-b064-ee67ed9f4833)

 If you caculate, for each tree, how much time it takes to store, the following sequence.
-You will see that to insert them in an BST, it will take much lees time than in an AVL-Tree.
+You will see that to insert them in an BST, it will take much lees time than in an AVL-Tree(since an AVL-Tree, has a more complex insert method).
 Neverthless, if you cauculate the time to find an specific value.
 You will see that sometimes, to do it in an AVL-Tree, it will be faster than to do it in a BST.

 e.g., Looking for the number <span style="color: orange;">1</span>